Submitty/submitty.github.io/_docs/sysadmin/installation/index.md

 _Note: These instructions should be run under root/sudo._

 We have two methods for installing Submitty.
 The first method is running the bootstrap script which follows the set of instructions listed below.
-The second is through running the Ansible script.
-We find these instructions in ansible_index.md.
+The second installation method uses Ansible.
+You can use these [instructions](/sysadmin/installation/ansible).

 1. [Install Ubuntu 22.04 server edition (or other supported distro)](/sysadmin/installation/server_os)